robotpilot/turtlebot3_wiki/docs/source/appendix_lds.rst

 |

-ROS Gmapping and Cartographer SLAM demo using TurtleBot3 and the HLS-LFCD LDS.
+ROS Gmapping and Cartographer SLAM demo using TurtleBot3 and the LDS (HLS-LFCD2).

 .. raw:: html